-I worked with Renold PLC developing a product selector, a VB application which was distributed in the USA, and Europe.
+I studied Software engineering at University, and after it I worked with Renold PLC developing a product selector, a VB application which was distributed in the USA, and Europe.

 From 2000 to 2003 I developed a website for Brintons.
 When I started in 2000, Brintons (one of world’s largest manufacturers of carpet) had less than 100 hits per month on their site; by 2003 they were receiving thousands of visitors per day.
 The site was developed to showcase their range of carpets and later was expanded to provide online carpet customisation and ordering.
 In 2003 I developed a CD version that Brintons then sent out as part of marketing campaign run in many countries around the world.

 In 2003-2004 I worked as the lead developer on a VB6 project to deliver a front-end application to Local Government.
 Councillors used the application during their “surgeries” with the public to record details of the meetings, take actions including diary integration.
 Based on the outcome of these actions the application would integrate seamlessly with Office XP generating letters, faxes and emails based on standardised templates.
 The application had to be secure and ensure that the confidential material contained was stored and processed in a secure manner.